 9. Blockage in the Suction Side of the Pump

-If there is a blockage on the suction side of the pump it will need to work harder.
+If there is a blockage on the suction side of the pump, the pump will need to work harder, possibly overloading the circuit.
 The blockage could be in the skimmer box or in the pipes between the skimmer box and the suction side inlet of the pump.

 Most motors have a large capacitor in them to get the motor started.
 It’s common for these to go bad.
 And when the motor starter capacitor is bad, sometimes it can cause the power to trip.